amantinband/clean-architecture/README.md

     }
     ```

-    > Note: Since most systems use an external identity provider, instead of implementing a full identity provider alongside or as part of this system, this project uses a simple token generator endpoint.
-This endpoint generates a token based on the details you provide.
-This is a simple way to generate a token for testing purposes and is closer to how your system will likely be designed.
+    > Note: Since most systems use an external identity provider, this project uses a simple token generator endpoint that generates a token based on the details you provide.
+This is a simple way to generate a token for testing purposes and is closer to how your system will likely be designed when using an external identity provider.

 1. Create a subscription